 Resistance applies to everything from our health to our savings accounts, creative work… anything that delays gratification in favor of longer-term gain.
 Pretty much without exception, resistance stands in the way of what’s good for us.
 But the pros know something we don’t: They know about resistance, and they know how to slay it.

-Here’s how to be the pro you were born to be and live a far more productive life on your terms:
+Here’s how to be the pro you were born to be and live a far more productive life, your way:

 1. Do the work.

 This means we do not wait “to feel inspired” to blog or paint, nor relent to the illusion that “we’ll get to it tomorrow.”
 There is no tomorrow.
 The only time to act is now.
 Now is all we will ever have; it’s always now.
-So book that nonrefundable spin class and find those leggings.
-It’s on, baby.
-Your dream life is waiting!
+So what can you do today – even only for just 20 minutes?

 2. Cut the crap.

-I turned down weddings, brunches and destination bachelorette parties, and was pretty much always the first to leave the bar on a Friday night.
+I turned down weddings, brunches and destination bachelorette parties, and was pretty much always the first to leave the bar on a Friday night (a big first for me).
 Were my friends disappointed?
-Hell yes.
+Yes.
 Did I feel some guilt and self-reproach for pulling back on social stuff to focus on my true calling in this world?
 Definitely.

 But I could live with that.
 I could also live with disgruntled texts and sad face emojis.
-But sacrificing the unique calling of my soul I could not live with.
+But I couldn’t live with sacrificing my destiny.
 So I didn’t.

 Is this easy?
 No. Does it get easier?
 A little.
 Especially as the delayed wins compound over time and you feel immense pleasure over what has been awarded to you by time, consistency, and patience.